Robertorocco/MIAPure-ballbot-ur5e-manipulation/README.md

 ---

-## Credits
+## 🧾 Credits

-Developed by **Roberto Rocco** and by **Chiara Panagrosso** as part of the Master’s project in Automation and Robotics Engineering at the University of Naples.
+Developed by **Roberto Rocco** and **Chiara Panagrosso** as part of the Master’s project in *Automation and Robotics Engineering* at the **University of Naples Federico II**.

-For further details, see the attached report:
+For further details and theoretical background, see the attached report:
 **FSR_Project_Rocco_Panagrosso.pdf**

+### 📚 Contribution Summary

+**Chapter 2 — System Modeling and Dynamics**
+*Chiara*: Derived and validated the mathematical model of the ballbot and analyzed the system’s dynamic behavior.

+**Chapter 3 — Planning and Trajectory Generation**
+*Chiara*: Implemented geometric path planning (RRT\*) and manipulator trajectory generation using MoveIt Task Constructor.
+*Roberto*: Developed the velocity trajectory generation module and path-following logic for the mobile base.

+**Chapter 4 — Control Architectures**
+*Chiara*: Designed and tested the Model Reference Adaptive Control (MRAC) strategy for the ballbot base.
+*Roberto*: Implemented and tuned the LQR and cascaded LQR–PI control architectures.

+**Chapter 5 — Hybrid Control and Interaction**
+*Chiara*: Modeled the external interaction between manipulator and base, implemented yaw control and the compensation module.
+*Roberto*: Developed the hybrid control logic, defined operational phases, tuned parameters, and implemented the operational-space feedback compensation.

+---

 Contact: `roby.rocco01@gmail.com`